 Dr. Mitrano facilitated the creation of some of higher education’s first generation information security policies as the Director of Information Technology Policy at Cornell University between 2001 and 2014.
 Her expertise is widely recognized in higher education, government, and the private sector.
-She has acted as an expert for Internet2, University of Massachusetts, University of Delaware, Tufts University, SafeGov, New York Public Library, and many others.
+She has acted as an expert in Internet Governance at the University of Massachusetts, University of Delaware, Tufts University, SafeGov, New York Public Library, and many others.

 Dr. Mitrano has held numerous teaching appointments, including Visiting Professor of Law and Communications at John Cabot University in Rome, Italy, and at Ithaca College’s Executive Master’s Program in Ithaca, New York.
 She also taught Culture, Law, and Politics of the Internet at Cornell University, Constitutional History at Syracuse University, American Social History at the University of Buffalo, and Internet Law at Universita Cattolica in Piacenza, Italy.